Active Learning of Model Discrepancy with Bayesian Experimental Design: Numerical Results

 We first present the results of standard sequential BED for physics-based parameters updated without correcting the structural error.
 It is expected that model discrepancy introduces bias in both the model forecast and likelihood values, resulting in an incorrect posterior distribution, i.e., the high probability area does not cover the true source location in Fig.~\ref{fig:posterior_DP_1}.
 Fig.~\ref{fig:posterior_DP_2} shows that the posterior distribution can be improved by applying the proposed hybrid framework to correct the model error, and the high probability areas gradually converge to the true source location from stage 1 to stage 3.
 The deviation of high probability areas from the true source location in stages 4 and 5 is mainly caused by the uninformative design and data used for model error correction at stage 3.
 These design and data, optimized for physical parameters at stage 3, introduce biases into the calibrated model, which propagate into the Bayesian updating of physical parameters in subsequent stages.
+This observation does not contradict the Bayesian framework, as the posterior may still shift away from the prior if the likelihood is sharply concentrated in regions with non-negligible prior mass.